rlawton2/Factory-Example/README.md

 # Factory Design Example
 ## Description
-This program demonstates the use of the factory software design.
+This NetBeans project demonstates the use of the factory design pattern.

+## Explaination
+The factory design is used to create objects at runtime.

-## Project
+## About Me
-The project was created in NetBeans
+For more information about me viset my LinkedIn profile at (https://www.linkedin.com/in/ronlawton)